 What are the typical sizes for architectural copper products?

-Copper products are available in three distinct forms: strip, sheet, coil, sized as follows:
+Copper products are available in three distinct forms: strip, sheet, and coil, sized as follows:

 - Strip Copper: